-Another thing to consider is your dog’s size and chew style.
+Another thing to consider when purchasing chew toys for your dog is your dog’s size and chew style.
 First, any toy that can fit completely inside your dog’s mouth is off-limits (big choking hazard).
 Second, if your dog loves to rip soft things apart and eat the remains, steer clear of plush and rope options.
 Third, anything too hard may break your dog’s teeth, so opt for durable rubber that gives a little.
+Never give a puppy chew toys made for adult dogs!
+This could chip or break their teeth, resulting in a painful vet visit.
+There are tons of toys designed specifically for puppy mouths.
 Finally, the Humane Society strongly advises checking with a vet before giving your dog rawhide.
 Depending on the pup, rawhide can be dangerous.

 To get you started, here is a list of items Olly will love—mostly because they are formulated by pet experts or have gotten the OK from veterinarians.

 Honestly, the Kong pretty much does it all, which is probably why it’s been a best-seller since the 1970s.
 This toy is made from strong rubber and comes in various sizes, depending on your dog’s needs.
 The goofy snowman shape makes playtime fun and chewing on it can relieve stress.
 Plus, you can fill it with treats and give their brain a puzzle to solve.